Person1080p/Person1080p/README.md

 ## About Me 👋
 <p align="center">
-Hi, I'm @Person1080p Currently a Junior studying Computer science at <a href="https://www.njit.edu">NJIT</a>.
-Figuring out how
+Hi, I'm Person1080p and currently a Junior studying Computer science at <a href="https://www.njit.edu">NJIT</a>.
+Feel free to reach out to me or check out my personal site!
 <p>

 ## 📧 Contact me